ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/details-page.md

 In this lab, you will:

-- add a child page to the application
+- Add a child page to the application
-- set up the navigation to and from the child page
+- Set up the navigation to and from the child page

 ## Stacked Navigation